 - Client care is another area where Virtual Assistants can be advantageous.
 If you need 24-7 client care support, a VA from a different time zone can help you increase your availability to your clients or extend your client care hours.

-- If your email inbox and calendar management is taking too much of your precious time, Virtual Assistants are skilled at managing these functions.
+- If your email inbox and calendar management is taking too much of your precious time, a skilled Virtual Assistants can manage this for you.
 They are familiar with the applications associated with these tasks such as G Suite or Google Apps, and Calendly, If you need round-the-clock support you can enlist the help of multiple Virtual Assistants to cover your needs.

 Virtual Assistants are like an extra pair of virtual hands.
 They are there when you need it.
 They can accelerate your business by providing the support you need to sustain your growth at a critical time.
 Consider also the financial benefits without hiring a full-time employee.
 These additional costs can add up and can range from providing medical benefits to office furniture and equipment.
 What about all your technology need from hardware (computer or laptop) to software (Adobe Creative Cloud or other paid software)?